jhhest/docker-server/README.md

 gpu_freq=650
 ```

 4. Insert your sd-card and boot from it.
 Find the ip of your raspberry pi.
 You can find it in your router admin page or use an app like fing on your mobile phone(Your raspberry pi and phone need to be in the same network) You can acces your server now with ssh through an terminal.
+(The initial password is ubuntu and during the first time you login you will be asked to change it.)

+You can use the following command to login into your raspberry pi through ssh with the following command (Replace the ip adress with the ip adress of your raspberry pi.)

 ```bash
 ssh ubuntu@192.1.1.11